BAYS REFEREE DIRECTORS

 In general, each referee is advised to review the most recent Mass Youth Soccer Return to Soccer Activities guidelines at https://www.mayouthsoccer.org/return-to-soccer-activities.

 Referee Health – Monitor your health!
 If you do not feel well contact a licensed medical professional for guidance.
 If you are sick, recovering from being sick, or under a quarantine order, you may not participate in refereeing soccer matches.
-There will be no stigma attached to declining any match at any time, and a referee need not provide a reason why they are declining any match, or any health information at any time.
+There will be no stigma attached to declining any match at any time, and a referee need not provide a reason why they are declining any match or provide any health information at any time.

 - Arrive at your matches at least 20 minutes prior to kickoff.